 His desire to put his first wife aside and remarry was not a sign of a sudden personality change.
 Rumors had swirled for years that he would put Katherina of Aragon aside in favor of a new, young, and hopefully son-producing bride, so his decision to end his marriage was not a sudden one.
 Until the summer of 1532 Henry continued to treat Katherina with the same unstinting courtesy he had shown her during the halcyon days of their marriage.
 It was only after 1533 that the king became outright cruel to his first wife and eldest daughter in a very short space of time, and only in his later years that he became uniformly tyrannical.
 Usually, brain impairment is less progressive than that; it manifests within a week or so after the injury and doesn’t slowly go downhill over time.
 Instead, the undamaged sections of the brain learn to compensate for and assume the ‘responsibilities’ of the injured area, helping the patient get better – not worse – as the years pass.
 On average it takes between 10-15 years for people with severe brain injuries to show marked signs of improvement.
 If anything, 10 — 15 years after his jousting accident (1534 -1539) Henry was had only begun to behave like a brute.

 What about many smaller concussions all together, working to damage the king’s brain and turn him into a tyrant?
 Well, that is certainly a possibility.
 Minor injuries to the brain caused when a jousting lance impacted against Henry or when his horse came down from a jump during hunting could have reached a critical point where they would have left permanent damage in his frontal lobes.
-These unnoticed, undiagnosed concussions, called “mild” traumatic brain injuries or mTBI, can cause the same kinds of psychiatric illness and personality change as one big blow to the head, due to bleeding and bruising in the frontal lobes of the brain.
+These unnoticed, undiagnosed concussions, formerly called “mild” traumatic brain injuries or mTBI and now associated with chronic traumatic encephalopathy (CTE), can cause the same kinds of psychiatric illness and personality change as one big blow to the head, due to bleeding and bruising in the frontal lobes of the brain.
 If this was the case, Henry’s jousting accident in 1536 would have made an already unstable king much worse, much faster.

 Finally, there is one medical condition posited that would explain why Henry’s emotional changes and physical deteriation began shortly before his fortieth birthday and then rapidly accelerated until his death that does not relate to physical injury.
 If the supposition that Henry had a Kell positive blood type is correct, then he may have developed a disease which is exclusive to Kell positive individuals: McLeod syndrome.
 The illness resembles Huntington’s disease and may operate in a similar fashion by causing the degeneration of part of the brain.
 Patients are typically healthy during their infancy and childhood, with the disease starting to put in an appearance around a person’s fortieth birthday and then growing progressively worse over time.
 Although the majority of people with this illness don’t normally begin to show mental/psychological symptoms until after midlife, “there is subclinical affectation of muscle and peripheral nerve already in the third decade”, which would explain why the king’s athleticism was compromised after his mid-thirties.
 McLeod syndrome would explain both the specific degeneration of Henry’s leg muscles and his sudden (yet increasingly thereafter) behavior changes in the 1530s.